-The most commonly deficient amino acid in the equine diet important for the maintenance of healthy muscle bulk.
+L-Lysine is the most commonly deficient amino acid in the equine diet important for the maintenance of healthy muscle growth.
 Lysine is required to manufacture L-Carnitine, a carrier required to burn fat for energy and an important component of collagen, the major protein in connective tissue.

 Available in additional sizes:

 Feed at the rate of 1 scoop daily or as directed by your veterinarian or nutritionist.
 1 scoop = approximately 3 grams (included)

 L-Lysine is an amino acid, the basic building unit of proteins.
 Amino acids are hooked together like beads on a chain to form proteins, according to sequences encoded in an animal’s DNA.
 Every bead on the chain is an amino acid.